Back to blog

 One of the most important considerations is regarding message packet size.
 When utilising Iridium Certus 100, the minimum cost per session is 5KB allowing for a maximum of 20 sessions within (for example) a 100KB monthly bundle.
 In contrast, with Iridium’s Short Burst Data (SBD) service the minimum is just 10 bytes, meaning users could send 10,000 message packets.
 Depending on your application’s data requirements this could have a substantial impact.
 Though SBD is limited to a total of 340 bytes up and 270 bytes down, this is ideal for most asset tracking applications and often one of the most cost-effective satellite services.

-For those who need to cover more complex telemetry projects for instance, in the Utilities sector, it’s more likely setups will leverage Inmarsat’s BGAN M2M service.
+For those who need to cover more complex telemetry projects for instance, in the Utilities sector, it’s more likely setups will leverage Viasat’s IoT Pro service (previously known as BGAN M2M).
 In these situations more practical measures such as ensuring terminals are accurately pointed, reducing the likelihood of message packets being dropped, can help reduce overall costs.

 If you do have any specific queries related to airtime, please don’t hesitate to get in touch.
 We’ve been doing this for over 20 years and though we have significant relationships with both Iridium and Inmarsat we’re not tied to any one provider, just helping you find the best solution for your project and budget.